 - Academic works - published or unpublished - that you would like to be considered in the assessment (up to 10 works)

 - A description of the academic/artistic works that you regard as most relevant and that you particularly want to be considered in the assessment

-Your application will be considered by an expert committee and the most suitable applicants will be invited to interview and to deliver a lecture.
+Your application will be considered by a committee of experts.
+Candidates of interest will be invited to a trial lesson and an interview.

 The city of Trondheim is a modern European city with a rich cultural scene.
 Trondheim is the innovation capital of Norway with a population of 200,000.
 The Norwegian welfare state, including healthcare, schools, kindergartens and overall equality, is probably the best of its kind in the world.
 Professional subsidized day-care for children is easily available.
 Furthermore, Trondheim offers great opportunities for education (including international schools) and possibilities to enjoy nature, culture and family life and has low crime rates and clean air quality.

-If you have any questions about the recruitment process, please contact Tone Måsøval Arntzen, email firstname.lastname@example.org
+If you have any questions regarding the position, please contact Associate Professor Albert Lau, tel. +47 94258319, e-mail firstname.lastname@example.org.
+If you have questions regarding the recruitment process, please contact HR Consultant Tone Måsøval Arntzen, e-mail email@example.com

-Please submit your application and supporting documentation via jobbnorge.no.
-If you are invited for interview, you must bring certified copies of certificates and diplomas.
+The application and all attachments should be submitted electronically via jobbnorge.no.
+If you are invited for an interview, you must bring with you certified copies of all certificates and diplomas.
+IV-135/22

 NTNU - knowledge for a better world

 The Norwegian University of Science and Technology (NTNU) creates knowledge for a better world and solutions that can change everyday life.

 Department of Civil and Environmental Engineering